 You'll find free WiFi across Talbot and Lansdowne campus and in all campus buildings, as well as on our UNIBUS service.
 If you’re living in a halls of residence building, you will also have access to the internet via a wireless network.

-By connecting to the BU wireless network, you agree to abide by the BU acceptable Use Policy.
+By connecting to the BU wired or wireless networks, you must abide by the BU acceptable Use Policy.
 For more information on wireless and for guides on connecting to the WiFi, visit https://www.bournemouth.ac.uk/wireless

 If you are at home or around the local area, you will need an internet connection to access BU systems and log-in services.
 To ensure a good online experience, we recommend that you use a minimum internet broadband speed of 10Mb/s download, 1 Mb/s upload speed – about 90% of broadband internet connection speeds meet or exceed this.
 The higher your broadband speed, the smoother and faster video streaming, internet searching, and file downloading will be.
 A broadband speed of 30Mb/s+ is preferable when there are multiple users.

 While you’re surfing the net, why not keep up to date with all things IT by following BU IT Services on Twitter: @BUITServiceDesk